flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.load.dense.matrix.bin`: load a dense matrix from a binary file.
 The binary file can store data in row-major or column-major order.
 In this function, users have to specify all information of the dense matrix, such as the number of rows, the number of columns, the element type and the data layout (row-major or column-major). e.g., `fm.load.dense.matrix.bin("/mnt/data/matrix.bin", in.mem=TRUE, nrow=1000, ncol=10, byrow=FALSE, ele.type="I")` loads a dense matrix of integers with 1000 rows and 10 columns, stored in column-major order.
 * `fm.load.sparse.matrix`: load a sparse matrix in the FlashMatrix format from the Linux filesystem.
 The sparse matrix has to be formatted in advance.
 For a symmetric matrix, users only need to specify the sparse matrix file and the index file of the sparse matrix.
 For an asymmetric matrix, users need to specify four files: the sparse matrix file, the index file of the sparse matrix, the transpose of the sparse matrix, the index file for the transpose of the sparse matrix.

-## Interact with native R

-FlashR also provides functions to interact with the original R system.

-* `fm.as.vector`: convert an R vector/matrix and a FlashR matrix to a FlashR vector.
-The current implementation only supports converting from a one-column FlashR matrix to a FlashR vector.
-* `fm.as.matrix`: convert an R vector/matrix and a FlashR vector to a FlashR matrix.
-A vector is converted into a one-column matrix.
-* `fm.as.factor`: convert a FlashR vector to a factor vector.
-The current implementation only supports converting an integer vector.
-By default, this function determines the number of levels in the factor vector automatically.
-Users can also provide a maximal number of levels.
-Right now, FlashR factor vectors are used by `fm.sgroupby` and `fm.groupby`.
-* [`as.vector`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/vector.html): convert a FlashR vector/matrix to a R vector.
-* [`as.matrix`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/matrix.html): convert a FlashR vector/matrix to a R matrix.
-* `fm.conv.FM2R`: convert a FlashR vector or matrix to an R vector or matrix respectively.
-* `fm.conv.R2FM`: convert an R vector or matrix to a FlashR vector or matrix respectively.

-FlashR has the following functions to test if an object is a FlashR vector or matrix.

-* `fm.is.vector`: test if an object is a FlashR vector.
-* `fm.is.matrix`: test if an object is a FlashR matrix.

 ## "Base" R functions

 FlashR implements many R functions in the base package to mimic the existing R programming environment.
 Although we have a goal of having these functions as similar as possible to the original R functions, we do not provide 100% compatibility with the original R version for some functions for the sake of performance.
 Below shows a list of R functions in the base package currently supported by FlashR.
 More functions will be provided in the future.